waffles-and-cupcakes/belinda-reviews/README.md

 *Note: A `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).*

-Have this Node version or higher installed:
+You should have this Node version or higher installed:
 > Node 6.13.0 and up

-Postgres is required for seeding and running the database:
+Postgres is also required for seeding and running the database:
 > Postgres 10.3

 ## Development